azerothcore/mod-npc-beastmaster/README.md

 ## Important Notes

-- All tameable pets are loaded from `conf/tames.json`.
-Missing or malformed entries are skipped and logged.
-- The config file (`npc_beastmaster.conf.dist`) controls rare and rare exotic pet highlighting by entry ID.
+- The config file (`mod_npc_beastmaster.conf.dist`) controls rare and rare exotic pet highlighting by entry ID.
 - Tracked pets are stored in the `beastmaster_tamed_pets` table in your world database.
 - Profanity filtering for pet names uses `conf/profanity.txt` (reloads automatically if changed).
 - Tracked pets cache is session-based, thread-safe, and updates instantly after rename/delete.